PacktPublishing/Build-an-AI-Assisted-End-to-End-Testing-Suite-with-Playwright-FAST/README.md

-# Build-an-End-to-End-Testing-Suite-with-Playwright-FAST
+# Build-an-End-to-End-Testing-Suite-with-Playwright-Fast
-Build an End-to-End Testing Suite with Playwright - FAST, published by Packt
+Build an End-to-End Testing Suite with Playwright - Fast, published by Packt